Improving Software Quality

 Installation

-You simply need to enter pip3 install cpplint
+You simply need to enter pip3 install cpplint for installing the cpplint

 tool on your system.
-Run cpplint --version
+Run cpplint --version for checking that the installation

-Run a first cpplint
+Run a first cpplint analysis

-Before running your first analysis, you may add the file “cpplint.cfg” at the root of your code repository, with the following content:
+Before running your first analysis, you may add the file “CPPLINT.cfg” at the root of your code repository, with the following content:

 linelength=90